puupee/puupee-api-go/docs/ApplicationLocalizationResourceDto.md

 HasBaseResources returns a boolean if a field has been set.

+### SetBaseResourcesNil

+`func (o *ApplicationLocalizationResourceDto) SetBaseResourcesNil(b bool)`

+ SetBaseResourcesNil sets the value for BaseResources to be an explicit nil

+### UnsetBaseResources
+`func (o *ApplicationLocalizationResourceDto) UnsetBaseResources()`

+UnsetBaseResources ensures that no value is present for BaseResources, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)